jagrvargen/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 7. 7-add_tuple.py - Adds the first two integers in two tuples.
 Given less than two integers, zeroes will be substituted for missing values.

 8. 8-multiple_returns.py - Returns a tuple with the length of a string and its first character.

+9. 9-max_integer.py - Finds the biggest integer in a list and returns it.